AnalogMagik Tutorial No. 5: How to Optimize Anti-Skating

 Not all tonearms provide for an anti-skating adjustment.
 On a 12" tonearms, anti-skating is sometimes not required, but on a 9" arms some anti-skating force is usually needed.

 Some suggest using a blank record groove and "to eyeball" the speed at which the cartridge slides across the surface.
 Some use a Mirror cut into the shape of an LP, and anti-skating is determined by watching the cartridge slide across the surface.
-Some employ the use of torture tracks or complex DIY devices which measures bearing friction.
-Some use test tracks and their ear to detect audible distortions.
+Some employ the use of torture tracks, some use complex DIY devices which measures bearing friction.
+Some use test tracks such as the "Esther" LP and their ear to detect audible distortions, on the track closest to the spindle.

 We need to take a step back to see what anti-skating actually does.